 Optogenetics stimulation.
 Light from a 473-nm diode-pumped solidstate (DPSS) laser (Dreamlasers) was collimated with a fiberport (Thorlabs) or delivered by a 473-nm laser diode light source (FLS-475 nm–20 mW; DIPSI) into a custom patch cord (Thorlabs) connected to the brain-implanted optic fiber.
 Light intensity was driven by analog modulation of a CED micro1401 mkII data acquisition system (Cambridge Electronic Devices) to generate sinusoidal patterns.
 For stimulation of MS (n = 10 animals), maximum light intensity (crest of the sine wave, or plateau pulse amplitude) was adjusted using a photodiode power sensor coupled to a power meter (S130A and PM30 or S130C and PM100USB; Thorlabs), taking into account the patch cord-to-fiber coupling (measured before implantation of the fiber), to obtain a maximum of 5–10 mW at the tip of the fiber in the brain.

 Recording and Data acquisition.
 Recordings were conducted using the Intan RHD2000 interface board, sampled at 20 kHz.
 Amplification and digitization were done on the head stage.
 Waveform extraction and initial clustering was conducted using Kilosort (https://github.com/cortex-lab/KiloSort).
 Briefly, the 20 kHz raw signal was bandpass filtered (600 Hz - 9.5 kHz) with a 3rd order Butterworth filter.
 Threshold crossings greater than 5 standard deviations above the mean were extracted for waveform classification (1.6 ms windows around the crossing).
-Principle components analysis (PCA) was then used to compress the data, and the first 5 principle components were used for semi-automated clustering.
+Principle component analysis (PCA) was then used to compress the data, and the first 5 components of principle were used for semi-automated clustering.
 For chronic recording, animals were recorded in their home cage during sleep, alert immobility, or actively awake (grooming, sniffing, etc.) and/or during the exploration of a different environment (50 × 50-cm open field arena or 56 × 56 figure 8-maze task.
 For all behavioral experiments, position was tracked with the OptiTrack camera system.
 IR reflective markers were mounted in unique positions on each animals’ head stage and imaged simultaneously by six cameras (Flex 3) placed above the behavioral apparatus.
 Calibration across cameras allowed for the three-dimensional reconstruction of the animals’ head position, and head orientation, to within 1 mm (avg. displacement error = 0.70 mm ± 1.5 mm) at 100 Hz.
 Position data were analyzed and segmented using a custom MATLAB software suite.

-SPW-R detection, The LFP from a selected channel (largest ripple power) was 140-250Hz bandpass-filtered by a 4th order Butterworth filter, and then the Hilbert transform were applied to filtered LFP to get ripple band amplitude.
+SPW-R detection.
+The LFP from a selected channel (largest ripple power) was 140-250Hz bandpass-filtered by a 4th order Butterworth filter, and then the Hilbert transform were applied to filtered LFP to get ripple band amplitude.
 Candidate events was detected by choosing the periods that the ripple band amplitude is 2 standard deviation (SD) above the mean, peak amplitudes >5 SD, and duration between 30-200ms.
 After that, SPW-Rs were manually selected from candidate events by looking at the raw LFPs from neighboring channels.

 LFP analysis.
 The 20kHz recorded raw data was low-pass filtered by a sinc filter with a 450 Hz cut-off band, and then downsampled to 1250Hz to get the local field potential (LFP).
 The power spectrogram was calculated using short-time Fourier transform.
 For theta and delta analysis, the LFP was bandpass-filtered by a 5-10 Hz and 0.5-4 Hz, respectively.
 The band powers were calculated using Chronux multi-taper spectrum methods and smoothed with 1-s moving mean window.
 Theta score is defined as the ratio of power in theta band and delta band).
 The correlation between LFP power and ACh signal are measured as Pearson correlation coefficient.